 Now, what we call “space” is not the space of “stuff”.
 It is rather the space of meanings.
 Two things that are close in this space have similar meanings; the things that are far in this space have dissimilar meanings.
 Based on this, when two planets are far-off, it is because they are different meanings.
 When two planets are close, then they are similar meanings.
 This “semantic space” is not physical space.
 A new sense of distance and proximity is required to even understand proximity and distance.

-With this, you can throw all of modern science out of the window.
+With this, you can throw all of the modern science out of the window.
 There is nothing called energy, mass, charge, momentum, etc. There is only text.
 There are no laws such as gravitation or electromagnetism; there are laws of meaning—e.g., new meaning is created by the combination of words.
 There is simply no determinism—because the combination of letters into words or sentences is based on a choice.
 When you make a combination, your choices must be responsible, so there is a law of karma.
 Thus, an alternative science of matter emerges, based on the idea that it is not things; it is rather text.

 Māyā and God

 So, what is māyā?
 It is the ability to create false stories as the worldly text.
 Not all text is false, however.
 The term māyā simply denotes all the text whose meanings are false.
 The text exists, although temporarily (just as the true text is temporary).
 The text is always meaningful (otherwise it would not be considered text).
 So, you cannot distinguish between reality and falsity based on existence or meaning.
 You must rather distinguish based upon the truth of the meaning.
-That truth requires the truth of a deeper meaning, which depends on the truth of an even deeper meaning, and so on.
+That truth requires the truth of a deeper meaning, which depends on the truth of even deeper meaning, and so on.
 If any of these truth conditions break down, then the whole thing is false, and hence it can be called māyā.

 Thus, the simple conclusion of Vedic texts is that all that is connected to God—i.e., based on the truth in God—is also true.
 And whatever negates any of the many levels of reality connected to God is māyā.
 If any of the truths emanated from God are negated, that negation of the truth is māyā.
 That negation also exists—for example, we can say that “sky is not blue” and the sentence exists.
 But you cannot say that it is true merely because it exists.
 You have to trace its connection to the deepest truth—God.
 In this way, God is truth, and māyā is simply the negation of that truth, which also exists but is false.